IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

 * You can click the `Generate Code` button to get the code for [deployment testing using curl](#deployment-testing-with-curl).
 * Under `Overview`, you can copy the POST API and deployment token.
 Save it for [using the model in an app](#10-use-the-model-in-an-app).

-#### Deployment testing with curl
+### Test the deployed model with cURL

-Using curl on the command line is a good way to test the REST APIs before integrating them with more complicated code.
+Using cURL on the command line is a good way to test the REST APIs before integrating them with more complicated code.
 To access the model, use the generated code obtained during [deployment testing in the UI](#deployment-testing-in-the-ui).

 For example, in a terminal run a `curl` command like the following: